 You have already been exposed to many fonts in Medley.
-For example, when you use the structure editor, SEdit (see the Using the List Structure Editor section of Chapter 7), you noticed that the comments were printed in a smaller font than the code, and that CLISP words were printed in a darker font than the other words in the function.
+For example, when you use the structure editor, DEdit (see the Using the List Structure Editor section of Chapter 7), you noticed that the comments were printed in a smaller font than the code, and that CLISP words (see the CLISP section of Chapter 9) were printed in a darker font than the other words in the function.
 These are only some of the fonts that are available in Medley.

 In addition to the fonts that appear on your screen, Medley uses fonts for printers that are different than the ones used for the screen.
 The fonts used to print to the screen are called DISPLAYFONTS.
-The fonts used for printing are called INTERPRESSFONTS, or PRESSFONTS, depending on the type of printer.
+The fonts used for prining are called INTERPRESSFONTS, or PRESSFONTS, depending on the type of printer.

-What Makes Up a Font Name?
+What Makes Up a Font